Mansourt/Synchronous-Generator-P-Q-Curve_MATLAB/README.md

 ## Usage:

-Just define the required Parameters as follows and run the script
+Just define the required parameters as follows and run the script

 ``` MATLAB
 %% Synchronous Generator P-Q Curve